 Maybe Fiverr execs watched Demand Media’s implosion, and how the company was whittled away until (too late) they realized premium content was the future.
 And they don’t want to see that happen in their content division.

-The same trend that drove the Elance-oDesk merger 5 years ago is still playing out today: Short, cheap, junk content is on the way out.
+The same trend that drove the Elance-oDesk merger five years ago is still playing out today: Short, cheap, junk content is on the way out.
 So there needs to be consolidation…and survivors need to move upscale.
 To capture what recent surveys have shown is a booming market in longer, better-quality content.

 Perhaps Fiverr has figured out the cash-cow opportunity in content marketing is in midwifing better, longer content.
 Bringing together top writers with great brands where managers understand our value.

 Fiverr can surely do the math and see there are bigger commissions for them on $500 blog posts than $5 ones.
-And quality is what’s seeing booming demand — my recent writer pay survey showed that trend, too — while short, junk content is fading away.
+And quality is what’s seeing booming demand—my recent writer pay survey showed that trend, too—while short, junk content is fading away.

 And that’s good news for freelance writers.